 As with anything in life, there’s not just one secret to making things click.
 Pricing correctly certainly isn’t the only thing necessary to sell a house.
 But it is the single most important thing you can do when getting ready to sell.
 So do yourself a favor and make sure you price a house right.

 If you’re looking for agents with more experience than 99% of other real estate agents in the country and with intimate knowledge of the neighborhoods you’re searching, consider Trelora.
-Additionally, Trelora gives you a screaming deal – we split our buyer’s agent commission, up to $6,000, with you when you buy a house with us.
+Additionally, Trelora gives you a screaming deal – we split our buyer’s agent commission with you when you buy a house with us.
 Finally, Trelora’s proprietary technology makes online home searching a snap and allows you to coordinate communication with your Trelora agent quickly and efficiently.